San Andres Mountains

 The San Andres Mountains are a mountain range in the southwestern U.S. state of New Mexico, in the counties of Socorro, Sierra, and Doña Ana.
-The range extends about 75 mi north to south, but are only about 12 mi wide at their widest.
+The range extends about 75 mi north to south, but is only about 12 mi wide at their widest.
 The highest peak in the San Andres Mountains is Salinas Peak, at 8,965 ft.

 Geography

 Though nearly contiguous with the Organ Mountains to the south, separated by St. Augustine Pass (elevation 1717 m) and U.S. Highway 70, the two are very distinct geologically and botanically.
 The Oscura Mountains to the north are separated from the San Andres Mountains by Mockingbird Gap (elevation 1631 m) and the much lower Little Burro Mountains.
 The San Andres Mountains are comparatively dry and do not support extensive woodlands.
 They are mostly closed to the public, lying almost entirely within the restricted White Sands Missile Range.

 Geology

 The San Andres Mountains form part of the eastern edge of the rift valley of the Rio Grande, and are made up of west-dipping fault blocks made primarily of San Andres Formation limestone, but also with extensive exposures of reddish Abo Formation sandstone on the western side, and quartz monzonite on the eastern side.
 Gypsum deposits washed from these mountains are the main source of the dunes in White Sands National Park.